jgyy/fcc-scrape/placeholder.md

 ---
-id: 5ef9b03c81a63668521804d9
+id: 5ef9b03c81a63668521804db
-title: Part 39
+title: Part 40
 challengeType: 0
 ---

 # --description--

-Placeholder text is used to give people a hint about what kind of information to enter into an input.
-For example, `<input type="text" placeholder="Email address">`.

-Add the placeholder text `cat photo URL` to your `input` element.
+To prevent a user from submitting your form when required information is missing, you need to add the `required` attribute to an `input` element.
+There's no need to set a value to the `required` attribute.
+Instead, just add the word `required` to the `input` element, making sure there is space between it and other attributes.

 # --hints--